An Exhaustive List of What Not To Do on a Full Moon, According to Astrologers

 3. Consume mind-altering substances

-4. Overextend your schedule
+4. Overextend yourself

 During full moon phases, Alejandrez-Prasad recommends staying home and relaxing as much as possible.
 “Full moon phases tend to cause more accidents and chaos,” she says, perhaps because release often comes with grief.
-Gailing adds that you want to be emotionally present for all the revelations you’re bound to have on a full moon and to have space to work through your feelings—packing your day full of errands and tasks won’t allow you to do that.
+Gailing adds that you want to be emotionally present for all the revelations you’re bound to have on a full moon and to have space to work through your feelings; packing your day full of errands and tasks won’t allow you to do that.

 5. Rush the process